diagrams/diagrams-doc/doc/diagrams-tutorial.rst

 > example = dashing [0.2,0.05] 0 . lc purple . lw 0.05 . fc blue
 >         $ circle 1

-produces exactly the same diagram as `blueCircle`.
+produces exactly the same diagram as before.
 So why bother with `(#)`?
 First, it's often more natural to write (and easier to read) what a diagram *is* first, and what it is *like* second.
 Second, `(#)` has a high precedence (namely, 8), making it more convenient to